AceAsin/BloodborneSDK/.GitHub/README.md

 ## Download

-- The download can be found on the server, [ΛCE ΛSIN][Discord].
+- The download can be found on the server, [Λ C Ξ Λ S I N][Discord].
 There's also more information on the server, so come stop by and say hello.
 - If you want to share the package, then please redirect people to the official discord server, so that they may download the package from the respected source.

 ## Support